apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**About 1 in 9 children in the US have been diagnosed with ADHD**
+**Rishi Sunak announces UK general election for Thursday 4 July**

-You can read more about it [here](https://www.newscientist.com/article/2432684-about-1-in-9-children-in-the-us-have-been-diagnosed-with-adhd/).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-69050450).

 ## Requirements
 - Python 3.8